Clustered Graph Matching for Label Recovery and Graph Classification: Introduction

 The graph matching literature is recently divided into (at least) two distinct branches: algorithmic development and theoretic graph de-anonymization (with notable cross-over work tackling provable algorithmic de-anonymization; see for example \cite{barak2019nearly,fan2020spectral}).
 In the graph de-anonymization literature, a latent alignment across vertex sets is posited and the question of whether an oracle graph matching algorithm can recover this alignment under various noise models is tackled.
 Recent work in this area has focused on establishing phase transitions for graph de-anonymization in terms of the error level in correlated Erd\H os-R\'enyi models \cite{cullina2016improved,cullina2017exact,Gross2011OPAN,lyzinski2014seeded,wu2021settling}, in the correlated SBM model \cite{lyzinski2016information,onaran2016optimal,racz2021correlated}, and in more general correlated edge-independent graph models \cite{lyzinski2020matchability}.
-In these models, it is often assumed that edges within each network are (conditionally) independent, and that edges across the network pair are independent except that for each $\{i,j\}\in\binom{V}{2}$, $A_{ij}$ and $B_{ij}$ are positively correlated.
+In these models, it is often assumed that edges within each network are (conditionally) independent, and that edges across the network pair are independent except that for each $\{i,j\}\in\binom{V}{2}$, $A_{ij}$ and $B_{ij}$ are positively correlated, where $\binom{V}{2}$ denotes the set of all unordered 2-tuples of distinct elements of $V$.

-Inspired by the error model in \cite{arroyo2021maximum} (introduced first in the context of correlated Erd\H os-R\'enyi models in \cite{Gross2011OPAN}), we will work in the following network error model.
-Note that for a set $V$, we will use $\binom{V}{2}$ to denote the set of all unordered 2-tuples of distinct elements of $V$. \begin{defn} Let $Q$ be a symmetric matrix with entries in $[0,1]$.
-Given a graph $A\in\mathcal{G}_n$, we say that $B$ is a $Q$-errorful observation from $A$ (written $B\sim\mathrm{BF} (A,Q)$ for $B$ a ``bit-flipped'' perturbed $A$) if for each $\{i,j\}\in\binom{V}{2}$, we have
+Inspired by the error model in \cite{arroyo2021maximum} (introduced first in the context of correlated Erd\H os-R\'enyi models in \cite{Gross2011OPAN}), we will work in the following network error model. \begin{defn} Let $Q\in [0,1]^{n\times n}$ be a symmetric matrix.
+Given ${B}\in\mathcal{G}_n$, we say that $S$ is a $Q$-errorful observation from $B$ (written $S\sim\mathrm{BF} (B,Q)$ for $S$ a ``bit-flipped'' perturbed $B$) if for each $\{i,j\}\in\binom{V}{2}$, we have that